Unboxed-Software/solana-course/content/token22-metadata.md

 1. the basic metadata felids: name, symbol, and URI.
 2. the additional custom fields we want to store as a metadata.
 3. the update authority that can change the metadata in the future.
-4. the `LENGTH_SIZE` and `TYPE_SIZE` constants from the `@solana/spl-token` library - these are sizes associated with mint extensions that are usually added with the call `getMintLen`, but since the metadata extension is vaiable length, they need to be added manually.
+4. the `LENGTH_SIZE` and `TYPE_SIZE` constants from the `@solana/spl-token` library - these are sizes associated with mint extensions that are usually added with the call `getMintLen`, but since the metadata extension is variable length, they need to be added manually.
 5. the metadata pointer data (this will be the mint's address and is done for consistency)

-Note: There is no need to allocate more space than what is neccesary.
-The `createUpdateFieldInstruction` will automatically reallocate space and charge the payer accordingly to accomidate new data!
+Note: There is no need to allocate more space than what is necessary.
+The `createUpdateFieldInstruction` will automatically reallocate space and charge the payer accordingly to accommodate new data!

 To determine all of this programmatically, we use the `getMintLen` and `pack` functions from the `@solana/spl-token` library: